thomasvincent/aws-ssm-automation-scripts/README.md

 1. Use the existing scripts as templates
 2. Follow the same parameter structure and naming conventions
 3. Include proper error handling and validation
+4. Use the shared Python modules for common functionality
-4. Add comprehensive documentation in the script and README
+5. Add comprehensive documentation in the script and README
-5. Test thoroughly before using in production
+6. Test thoroughly before using in production

 ## License